SkylineSpartabots/RobotErrorIdentifier/README.txt

 Subsystem keywords should be typed out in the config file within the "{}".
 Example: {Drive, Hopper, Climb, Intake, Limelight}

 BASIC USAGE:
 Filtered files will appear in the "output" folder.
+They may be generated as a binary file with no extensions.
+If this is the case, simply add ".txt" to the end of the filename manually or open the file with notepad.
 They include: The name of the error, when it first appeared, when it last appeared, and how many times it appeared.
 They will share the same name as the .dsevents file that was parsed, with "ROBOT_ERROR_IDENTIFIER" concatenated onto the end of the filename.
 Further parsing can be done through the use of commands which you can acces within the GUI.